oracle/docker-images/OracleDatabase/SingleInstance/README.md

        -e INIT_PGA_SIZE:
                       The target aggregate PGA memory in MB that should be used for all server processes attached to the instance (optional).
                       Supported by Oracle Database 19.3 onwards.
+       -e INIT_CPU_COUNT:
+                      Specifies the number of CPUs available for Oracle Database to use.
+                      On CPUs with multiple CPU threads, it specifies the total number of available CPU threads (optional).
+       -e INIT_PROCESSES:
+                      Specifies the maximum number of operating system user processes that can simultaneously connect to Oracle Database.
+                      Its value should allow for all background processes such as locks, job queue processes, and parallel execution processes (optional).
        -e AUTO_MEM_CALCULATION:
                       To enable auto calculation of the DBCA total memory limit during the database creation, based on the available memory of the container, which can be constrained using the `docker run --memory`